 But times change.
-Since the 1990s, the widespread adoption of email, mobile phones and social media has enabled a new kind of campaigning—one that enables a passive audience of individuals to become participants in collective action at historic speed and on their own terms.
+Since the 1990s, the widespread adoption of email, mobile phones and social media has allowed for a new kind of campaigning—one that enables a passive audience of individuals to become participants in collective action at historic speed and on their own terms.

-As the internet evolved—from a new medium, to “2.0,” to the Facebook era—Greenpeace struggled to keep up.
-And it was hardly alone in that struggle.
+As the internet evolved—from a new medium, to 2.0, to the Facebook era—Greenpeace struggled to keep up.
+And it was hardly alone.
 Legacy non-profits have lagged in the digital revolution, largely because institutions learn everything slowly, from diversity practices to measurement and evaluation.

 The crisis that led to the creation of the MobLab began in 2009, when the Copenhagen Climate Change Conference failed to yield a binding treaty despite a massive advocacy campaign led by the world’s major environmental organisations.
 It was a brutal setback.
-Greenpeace leadership realised they needed a radical change in approach.
 International Executive Director Kumi Naidoo called it a “burning platform” moment—a time to embrace a new model for impact or risk becoming irrelevant.

-To help implement these principles, in 2011 Greenpeace established a “Digital Mobilisation Centre of Excellence.”
-Designed as a source of best practices, testing, and strategy development for a network of over 25 regional offices and 3,000 staff, the program that became the MobLab had a dual focus on increasing digital capacity and promoting community-based, “people-powered” campaigning.
+To help the organisation develop and implement this new playbook, Greenpeace hired digital campaigns veteran Michael Silberman to build a “Digital Mobilisation Centre of Excellence” in 2011.
+Designed as a source of best practices, testing and strategy development for a global network of over 25 regional offices and 3,000 staff, the program that became the MobLab had a dual focus on increasing digital capacity and promoting community-based, people-powered campaigning.

-In early 2017, with the support of a generous transition grant from Greenpeace, MobLab began the process of becoming a fully independent organisation, expanding its mission to serve a wider community of organisations and activists beyond Greenpeace.
-MobLab is currently incubating this next chapter in a partnership with the CIVICUS World Alliance for Citizen Participation.
-In addition to strategic and financial support, CIVICUS will also provide access to its 4,000+ member alliance in 176 countries, accelerating MobLab’s ability to pilot its model.
+In early 2017, MobLab began the process of becoming fully independent and expanding its mission to serve the wider changemaking community.
+We’re currently incubating this next chapter through a partnership with the CIVICUS World Alliance for Citizen Participation.